EdgeFirstAI/documentation/docs/perception/4k/publisher_4k.md

 #### Step 3: ZIP Integration
 - Stitched 4K images replace individual tile images in ZIP export
 - Uses sequential matching (stitched frame 0 → sample 0, etc.)
-- Falls back to original images when no stitched frames available
+- Falls back to original images when no stitched frames are available

 ## Recording the 4K Topics
 The [Recording Service](../../platforms/recording.md), by default, [cannot be configured through the WebUI to capture the 4K video tiling topics](../../platforms/configuration/mcap_recording.md#cavaets), but it can be [configured manually](../../platforms/configuration/mcap_recording.md#adding-topics-manually-to-the-recording-service).
 Please follow the instructions here to configure the recorder service before starting to record the 4K streams.